voxmedia/target-bigquery/README.md

 <img src="readme_screenshots/14_Partitioned_Table.png" width="650" alt="Download the service account credential JSON file">

-### Step 6: target-tables-config file: force data types and modes
+### Step 6 (Optional): target-tables-config file: force data types and modes

 #### Problem:
 - Normally, tap catalog file governs schema of data which will be loaded into target-bigquery.
 - However, sometimes you can get a column of an undesired data type, which is not following your tap-catalog file.

 #### Solution:
-- You can force that column to the desired data type by using `force_fields` flag inside your *target-tables-config.json* file.
+- You can force that column to the desired data type by using the `force_fields` flag inside your *target-tables-config.json* file.

 #### Example:
 - We used this solution to fix `"date_start"` field from `"ads_insights_age_and_gender"` stream from tap-facebook.
-- In tap catalog file, we said we wanted this column to be a **date**.
+- In the tap catalog file, we said we wanted this column to be a **date**.
 - However, the tap generates schema where this column is a **string**, despite our tap catalog file.
 - Therefore, we used `force_fields` flag in target-tables-config.json to override what the tap generates and force the column to be a date.
 - Example of *target-tables-config.json* file: